resulumit/rmd_workshop/README.md

-##  Material
+##  Materials

-Below are the workshop materials kept in this repository.
+The workshop materials are available in a separate branch of this repository, called [materials](https://github.com/resulumit/rmd_workshop/tree/materials).
+It includes the following:

 - `manuscript\reproduce_this.pdf`
     - a document, formatted in Word but saved as PDF, to be re-created with R Markdown